 The Heart Institute’s Cardiac MRI (Magnetic Resonance Imaging) Program is a pioneer in combining imaging and diagnostic services and performs approximately 800 cardiac MRIs annually.
 Through our collaboration, we can diagnose and monitor your child’s condition, as well as assist in preparing plans for the most appropriate treatment, all in a seamless and effective process.

-We leverage the strengths of our collaboration, with a team of three pediatric cardiologists: Michael Taylor, MD, PhD, Ryan Moore, MD, and Peace Madueme, MD, MS and four pediatric radiologists: Robert Fleck, MD, Eric J. Crotty, MBBCh, and Mantosh Rattan, MD.
+We leverage the strengths of our collaboration, with a team of two pediatric cardiologists: Michael Taylor, MD, PhD, and Ryan Moore, MD and four pediatric radiologists: Robert Fleck, MD, Eric J. Crotty, MBBCh, and Mantosh Rattan, MD.
 Our physicians have had additional, focused training in pediatric cardiac MRI.
 Our program also relies on the important work of our clinical staff including over 20 MRI technicians and post-processing imaging specialists.

 Clinical CMR Service